curityio/pkce-javascript-example/README.md

 ## Serving the Sample HTML File

 The HTML needs to be served somehow from a Web server.
 Because the client is just a static HTML page, this can be done with a trivial server configuration.
-These are a couple of different ways to very easily server the static HTML page:
+Below are a couple of ways to easily serve the static HTML page:

 ```sh
 $ npx http-server -p <port>